openstack-archive/tricircle/doc/source/networking-guide-direct-provider-networks.rst

     | d4 | ds4G      | 4096      | 20   | 0         |      | 4     | 1.0         | True      |
     +----+-----------+-----------+------+-----------+------+-------+-------------+-----------+

-Boot instance1 in RegionOne, and connect this instance to net1 and phy_net2.
+Boot instance2 in RegionTwo, and connect this instance to net1 and phy_net2.

 .. code-block:: console